HumansWindow/lastproject/frontend/FileStructure.md

    - Seamless switching between themes with smooth transitions
    - Bootstrap components styled to match the current theme
    - Toggle component in the navigation bar for easy access

+7. **Personal Diary System**
+   - Create and manage personal diary entries tied to user accounts
+   - Rich text formatting with React-Quill editor
+   - Media attachments with audio and video recording
+   - Color-coded entries for visual organization
+   - Location and feeling tagging for contextual information
+   - Game progress tracking with level indicators
+   - Grid-based diary view with responsive layout
+   - Filtering capabilities for organizing entries

 ## UI Framework and Components